delfoxs/computer_system-s1/README.md

-README.template

 ## Project Number/Title

-* Authors: Your Name, and your group members’ names
+* Authors: Hao Chen, Keyan Song, Lifeng Sun
-* Group name: Your Group Name
+* Group name: Assignment 3 Groups 40

 ## Overview

-Concisely explain what the program does.
-If this exceeds a couple of sentences, you're going too far.
-Generally, you should be pulling this right from the project specification.
-We don't want you to just cut and paste, but paraphrase what is stated in the project specification.
+This program use parallel mergesort with POSIX threads to sort an array.
+It split the array recursively, sorts halves in parallel up to user define depth ("cutoff"), merge result, report the runtime and verifies the output is non-decreasing.

 ## Manifest